-June 6, 1944, is known most commonly by the term D-Day.
-It refers to the landing of Allied forces on the beaches of Normandy, France staging one of the pivotal attacks against Germany during World War II.
+June 6, 1944, is known most commonly by the term D-Day and refers to the landing of Allied forces on the beaches of Normandy, France.
+Troops staged one of the most pivotal attacks against Germany during World War II.

 Use #DDay to share on social media.

 The landing of troops on the beaches of Normandy on June 6, 1944, known around the world as D-Day, was given the name Operation Overlord.
 Leading up to the attack, plans of deception were carried out to mislead Germany.

 June 6th Celebrated (and Not So Celebrated) History

 A twenty-two-year-old George Williams founded the Young Men’s Christian Association in London, England.

 Richard M. Hollingshead Jr. of Camden, New Jersey created the first drive-in theater.

 Allied forces land on the beaches of Normandy, France during World War II.

 Phylicia Rashad’s performance in Loraine Hansberry’s A Raisin in the Sun earned her the Tony Award for Best Actress.
 She was the first African American to win the Best Actress category.

 June 6th Celebrated (and Not So Celebrated) Birthdays